 Cloud systems analysts

 Cloud systems analysts are responsible for monitoring the performance of your cloud systems.
 They work to guarantee that the system stays online so that service to customers is not interrupted.

 - Highlighting potential problems before those problems have the chance to interrupt service to customers

-How to ensure cross-role collaboration
+How to ensure cross-functional collaboration on your cloud team

 Visualize your entire cloud architecture

 Your cloud environment contains many moving parts with many people working at various levels.
 That gets complicated and confusing quickly.
 Diagram your cloud architecture to contextualize all those moving parts and visualize how everything fits together, what your current environment looks like, and what areas need attention.

 Automatically visualize your entire cloud environment with Lucidscale to see key cloud governance data in context.
 Simply connect your cloud environment through third-party access to generate your full cloud infrastructure organized by cloud, region, compute instance, or other resources.

 Ensure all roles and teams are aligned